MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/innovate.md

 - Mobile experiences

-  Extend applications through the rapid development of mobile apps using the Azure Application Services runtime.
+  Extend applications through the rapid development of mobile apps using the Azure Application Service runtime.

 - Azure IoT